adiviness/tungsten/readme.md

 Running Tungsten
 -------

 The easiest way to run tungsten currently is `python3 runner.py` code will be accepted on stdin and will be interpreted after EOF has been sent.
-There isn't a repl yet.
+There is a basic repl that can be run with `python3 runner.py -i` but it's not as stable as using stdin.

 Syntax
 -------